What is Negligent Supervision?

 Unlike adults, children cannot differentiate items or activities that are safe and those that can injure them.
 As such, they need constant supervision from adults around them to ensure that they are safe from any harm.
 Since children spend most of their time in daycares or schools rather than home, adults in the school ground and daycare are responsible for their safety.
 Adults in the school ground can include the administrative staff like the principal, teachers, and other staff such as janitors.

 According to the law, these adults will be held accountable in case a child is injured in the school ground.
-Additionally, a parent can sue the school for the negligence of the child by hiring a child injury lawyer Los Angeles.
-A child injury lawyer Los Angeles ensures that the injured child and the parent receive compensation in terms of the medical bills they incur as a result of the injury.
+Additionally, a parent can sue the school for the negligence of the child by hiring a child injury lawyer in Los Angeles.
+A lawyer for child accident injuries in Los Angeles ensures that the injured child and the parent receive compensation in terms of the medical bills they incur as a result of the injury.

 What is Negligent Supervision?